The BASDA Software Licence for the eBIS-XML Suite

 SHAPING YOUR WORLD

-BASDA has made a direct and positive impact on the world of its members and their customers for many years.
+BASDA has made a direct and positive impact on the world of its members and their customers for over 15 years.

-Involvement in BASDA can make a real difference to the personal development of members' employees and their future careers.
+Involvement in BASDA makes a real difference to the development of its members and their future careers.

-Collaboration and shared learning across the BASDA community brings tangible results for members and their customers.
+Collaboration and shared learning across the BASDA community brings a tangible result for members and their customers.